ZacharyCauchi/pantry-app/README.md

-# :apple: **Pantry Helper** :apple:
+# :apple: **Pantry Pal** :apple:

 ## About

-Pantry Helper is a web app to help people make great meals using ingredients they already have at home.
+Pantry Pal is a web app to help people make great meals using ingredients they already have at home.
-Developed using PHP and a sprinkle of JS, Pantry Helper is being made as my final project at TAFE Brisbane while I undergo a diploma course studying web development
+Developed using PHP and a sprinkle of JS, Pantry Pal is being made as my final project at TAFE Brisbane while I undergo a diploma course studying web development

 ## To-do